Hillsborough

 Walk back to the intersection, imagining the men working at the paving.
 Turn right and walk halfway down the block along Churton.
 Look across the street.
 Around the back of the Old Courthouse stood the town jail, oddly sticking into Churton.
 The stocks used to punish people were located nearby.

 Regulators 1768: In May 1768, with the Regulators refusing to pay taxes, Edmund Fanning has Regulator spokesman Herman Husband and another man arrested for insurrection—before they could have even seen the proclamation they supposedly violated![11]
 Expecting trouble, the militia guard the town, and small cannons called “swivel guns” are mounted on the jail’s roof.
 Fanning orders Husband moved to the jail in New Bern.[j]
-But as many as 1,500 Regulators materialize just across the Eno River on the south edge of town.[k]
-Fanning wisely lets the men go at dawn.
+But as many as 1,500 Regulators materialize just across the Eno River on the south edge of town, including women.[k]
+Fanning wisely lets the jailed men go at dawn.
 (This story continues at our next stop.)

 Tryon comes to Hillsborough that summer, and on learning that the troubles continue, goes west to gather militia (see the Regulators page for details).
 After returning, he eventually has 1,461 men camped just east of town.[m]
 He places 50 around the Market House mentioned earlier in front of today’s Old Courthouse, with a cannon to guard it, plus another 50 split between the two ends of King Street.
 Swivel guns are again mounted on the jail’s reinforced roof—along with a gallows.[n]
 The precautions are needed.
 At least 800 Regulators come within a mile of town this time, and estimates range up to 3,700.[o]